 Graphite and vellum is all artist Terri Jones needs in order to illustrate the simple beauty of what art making is all about.
-Using the concept of a meticulously drawn line, circle, shape or word as an expression of form and content, Jones creates installations that continue beyond the paper onto the gallery walls.
+Her meticulously drawn lines, circles, shapes or words are both an expression of form and content.
 Void of any distractions, the viewer is able to focus on the emotional effects of the esoteric and minimal qualities of her work.

-At other times, working with spare materials or found objects, Jones focus is on how space is transformed by objects.
-A single line of glass balls hang as though suspended on a wall; a neon horseshoe hangs atop a doorway; a florist’s vase is etched with a single word and then projected onto the wall by light placement.
+At other times, working with spare materials or found objects, Jones transforms the objects and the space where they are installed.
+A single line of glass balls hangs as though suspended on a wall; a neon horseshoe hangs atop a doorway; a florist’s vase is etched with a single word and then projected onto the wall by light placement.